Augmented Quantization: Mixture Models for Risk-Oriented Sensitivity Analysis: Algorithm steps

 where $F_{1}$ and $F_2$ are the cumulative distribution functions.
-Detailed examples of the $\ctor$ function with Dirac, normal and uniform distributions are described in Section~\ref{toy}.
-In these examples, the analytical minimization of the $p$-Wasserstein distance has only a single local optimum, which is inherently the solution to the problem.
+A detailed example of the $\ctor$ function with Dirac and uniform distributions are described in the Supplementary Material.
+In this example, the analytical minimization of the $p$-Wasserstein distance has only a single local optimum, which is inherently the solution to the problem.
 Situations with multiple local optima may happen, but the analytical expression of the distance is, in practice, a strong asset in favor of the numerical tractability of $\ctor$.
+It must be noted that, while optimizing the $p$-Wasserstein distance on the marginals produces representatives with independent marginals, the resulting mixture $R_J$ can still show strong dependency across marginals, which may help reveal joint effects for our sensitivity analysis.
+This point will be further discussed in Section~\ref{appli_sensi}.